New Hampshire: Education

 Thompson Hall, at UNH, was built in 1892.

+New Hampshire's education system includes public school districts, private schools, and a variety of school choice initiatives.
+One significant component of the latter is the New Hampshire Education Freedom Accounts program, a statewide initiative that allows eligible families to direct a portion of state education funding toward approved educational expenses outside of traditional public schools.

+The average cost per pupil for public K-12 education in New Hampshire exceeded $21,000, with most funding coming from local property taxes.
+In 2025, the state expanded Education Freedom Accounts into a universal school choice program, making most students eligible to participate.

 High schools

 The first public high schools in the state were the Boys' High School and the Girls' High School of Portsmouth, established either in 1827 or 1830, depending on the source.

 New Hampshire has more than 80 public high schools, many of which serve more than one town.
 The largest is Pinkerton Academy in Derry, which is owned by a private non-profit organization and serves as the public high school of several neighboring towns.
 There are at least 30 private high schools in the state.

 New Hampshire is also the home of several prestigious university-preparatory schools, such as Phillips Exeter Academy, St. Paul's School, Proctor Academy, Brewster Academy, and Kimball Union Academy.

-Traditionally, school funding has been decided by municipalities, often at town meeting.
+Traditionally, school funding has been decided by municipalities, often at town meetings.
 In 1993, the Claremont litigation began when that town's school district secured a verdict that Part 2, Article 83 of the state constitution required the state to fund education adequately and uniformly.
 This was never achieved despite additional rounds of litigation.
 In 2002, New Hampshire enacted a statewide property tax to be forwarded to school districts to address the problem.
 In 2008, the Court ended its supervisory role because the original laws had been replaced, but it did not reverse its earlier finding.
 In 2023, a district judge set a new, higher amount for educational "adequacy".
 In June 2025, the legislature enacted language asserting its right to determine funding.
 The New Hampshire Supreme Court upheld the 2023 verdict but declined to force the legislature to comply.